akanshamehta17/CMPE281-Hackathon/README.md

 View demo for this project :- https://www.youtube.com/watch?v=1DqcBS7eUiI

+This Repository contains has Backend Starbucks Store 2 information.
+To know more about Frontend, visit the following repo: https://github.com/khurana3773/FrontendStarbucks.git

 Summary:

 - It's a team project of four people where 3 team members individually worked on backend Starbucks store and 1 team member worked on middleware Kong API Gateway and all 4 members contributed to frontend.